HIIT supports the following research centres and programmes:

 Director: Professor Valtteri Niemi

-HAIC is a strategic initiative set up by Aalto University and the University of Helsinki in June 2016 to ensure excellence in information security research and education.
+HAIC (Helsinki Aalto Center for Information Security) is a strategic initiative set up by Aalto University and the University of Helsinki in June 2016 to ensure excellence in information security research and education.
 During the last few years, Aalto University and the University of Helsinki have built up strong research groups and education programs in information security and privacy.
-The long-term mission towards the year 2025 is to enable the design, building and deployment of distributed large-scale systems, where each node (component, device, network element etc.) contributes in verifying trustworthiness of the entire system.
+HIIT hosts the research arm of HAIC as a research program.
+The long-term mission of the HAIC Research Unit towards the year 2025 is to enable the design, building and deployment of distributed large-scale systems, where each node (component, device, network element etc.) contributes in verifying trustworthiness of the entire system.
 Each node would also be able to verify whether any other node or even the entire system is trustworthy.
-For further information, see https://haic.aalto.fi.
+For further information, see https://haic.aalto.fi/research/.

 Helsinki Centre for Data Science (HiDATA)